 Where did you grow up?
 If you live and work somewhere different now, what drew you there?

-I was born in downtown Los Angeles in May 1977, but a month later my family moved to north Orange County, on the border of LA County.
-My childhood was spent straddled in between Buena Park, La Mirada, and Fullerton, with time spent playing at Huntington Beach.
+I was born in downtown Los Angeles in May 1977, but a month later, my family moved to northern Orange County, on the border of LA County.
+My childhood was spent between Buena Park, La Mirada, and Fullerton, with time spent playing at Huntington Beach.

 How long have you been at NP?
 What has most surprised you about the path of your career?

-I have been at NP for 16 years this June.
+I have been at NP for 18 years this June.
 What has surprised me the most is that I’ve been able to combine so many of my passions into the career I am lucky enough to have today.
 My passion for transportation and rethinking of our dependence on the car comes from my grandmother, who came here in the 1970s.
 She didn't speak English.
 She learned English from watching The Price Is Right and The Young and the Restless.
-Where my grandmother came from, most women didn't drive a car just because they actually lived in a town where you didn't actually need a car.
+Where my grandmother came from, most women didn’t drive a car because they lived in a town where you didn’t actually need a car.
 There was a church.
 There was your little village.
 There was your town.
 All your family lived in the same apartment building.
-It's pretty easy to live your life.
-In the U.S., she learned how to travel by bus.
-So, I grew up on the bus.
-My grandmother basically took us around everywhere, on her own two feet and on a bus, and that stayed with me for my entire life.
-I write often for Forbes about how we need to think beyond the personal vehicle, and that perspective comes from my grandmother.
+It’s pretty easy to live your life.
+In the US, she learned how to travel by bus, so I grew up on the bus.
+My grandmother took us around everywhere, on her own two feet and on a bus, and that stayed with me for my entire life.

 Tell us a bit about your heritage.
 Where is your family from originally?
 What does your Arab American heritage mean to you?

 I grew up during the 1980s.
 Growing up as an Arab American in the 1980s was tough.
 There is no need to repeat the specifics of the difficulties.
-Trust me, it was often terrible.
-And then the First Gulf War happened in the very early 1990s, which made the 1990s tough too.
-As I’ve matured, I’ve come to terms with the overly negative connotations of where my family is from, and how what happens there impacts what I experience here.
+Trust me—it was often terrible.
+And then the First Gulf War happened in the very early 1990s, which made the 1990s tough, too.
+As I’ve matured, I’ve come to terms with the overly negative connotations of where my family is from, and how what happens there affects what I experience here.
 I can also say I’ve become proud of my Arab American heritage.
-No matter how bad the news is, I focus on the positives—not just the delicious/now-trendy food and historical contributions to math, science and music, but Arab culture’s emphasis on family, respect for elders, and fierce generosity.
+No matter how bad the news is, I focus on the positives—not just the delicious/now-trendy food and historical contributions to math, science, and music, but Arab culture’s emphasis on family, respect for elders, and fierce generosity.

-Something else that helped me embrace my heritage was my deep dive into the complex history and politics of the Middle East Understanding history gives me hope, as I know numerous other regions of the world experienced tumultuous and near-apocalyptic brinks before finally achieving lasting peace and stability.
+Something else that helped me embrace my heritage was my deep dive into the complex history and politics of the Middle East.
+Understanding history gives me hope, because I know numerous other regions of the world experienced tumultuous and near-apocalyptic brinks before finally achieving lasting peace and stability.

-How has your Arab American background impacted your life in the United States and as a lawyer?
+How has your Arab American background affected your life in the United States and as a lawyer?

 I cannot put into words how tough it was, but I’m not focusing on the negative.
-I want to be a positive member of the Arab American community, and it is why I’m a board member and VP/President-elect of the Arab American Lawyers of Southern California.
+I want to be a positive member of the Arab American community, and that’s why I became involved with AALASC.
 I want to work with other diverse organizations and be an ambassador of dialogue to make people of all backgrounds heard and accepted.
-I will also continue to work on the refugee and asylum cases through International Refugee Assistance Project to help Arabs and other Middle Easterners that helped American soldiers and were promised a new life in the United States to enjoy that life.
+I will also continue to work on refugee and asylum cases through International Refugee Assistance Project to help Arabs and other Middle Easterners who helped American soldiers and were promised a new life in the United States.

 What is something (other than the law) you are great at doing?